-Beautiful places in Ireland to visit
+33 Magical Places in Ireland to visit

-It’s not easy putting together a post about the amazing sites in Ireland.
+It’s not easy putting together a post about the amazing magical places in Ireland.
 There are so many beautiful places in Ireland to visit it would take months to see all of them.
 Once in a lifetime experiences in Ireland come easy in this country so take your time and make sure you plan to visit often.

 Planning a dream trip to Ireland does take some time and there are things you should consider in your planning process.
 I would highly recommend renting a car in Ireland, in order to be able to go where you please and choose the sites you want to see.
 You can also find the best prices on flights to Ireland from Skyscanner which is the program we use to pick all our flights.